SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 >> Cable car maps and tips to ride

-Lots of SF’s festivals and street fairs are kid and family-friendly.
-Many of them feature arts and crafts, music, food and drink, or a combination of the above.
+Most are family-friendly, featuring arts and crafts, music, food and drink, or a combination of the above.
 There is nothing like strolling through the city to the sounds of salsa, hip hop, folk, jazz, or bluegrass as you sample some of the local delights.

 San Francisco’s festivals and streets fairs can be a great way to get to know different cultures: the Chinese New Year customs in Chinatown, the Cherry Blossom Festival in Japantown, Italian traditions in North Beach, celebrations of Juneteenth, Gay Pride, and more!